-This Alevel is designed to produce mathematicians that are resilient, rigorous, independent, accurate and good problem solvers.
+This A level is designed to produce mathematicians who are resilient, rigorous, independent, accurate and good problem solvers.
 The course is linear with two-thirds covering Pure content, the remaining third being split between Mechanics and Statistics, which includes the study of a large data set.
 The course is designed to encourage students to: